 Of all the supplements I have reviewed over the years, fish oil (EPA and DHA) still remains as the supplement with the most research.
 Still, people continue to have questions about fish oil supplements.
 But they don't have to anymore because I want to tell you about one of the best books on omega 3 fish oil supplements I have ever read.
 It's called The Omega 3 Handbook.
 If you've got questions—this book has the answers.

-The Omega 3 Handbook: A Ready Reference Guide for Health Professionals was written by Gretchen Vannice in 2011.
+The Omega 3 Handbook: A Ready Reference Guide for Health Professionals, was written by Gretchen Vannice.
 Gretchen is a registered dietitian and also holds a MS degree in Nutrition Science.
 For a nerd like me, it was the part about this book being a “reference guide for health care professionals” that first grabbed my attention.

-But, soon after I bought this book from Amazondid I realize that I had a much better book than I thought.
-Not only is this book referenced (the facts are numbered in the text so I can check out the facts for myself) but better than this, the book is actually VERY easy to read!
+But, soon after I bought this book from did I realize that I had a much purchase book than I thought.
+Not only is this book referenced (the facts are numbered in the text so I can check out the facts for myself) but the book is actually VERY easy to read!

 The thing I liked most about The Omega 3 Handbook is that it's basically written in a question and answer format.
 Pretty much every question you ever have had about fish, fish oil supplements and omega 3 fatty acids is answered in this book.